kubernetes/enhancements/keps/sig-node/3573-device-plugin/README.md

 ###### Does enabling the feature change any default behavior?

-No, in order to tap into this feature device plugins have to be deployed on the cluster.
+No, in order to tap into this feature and for a container to be allocated devices as resources:
+* feature gate has to be enabled
+* device plugin must be deployed
+* the container needs to explicitly request resources provided by plugins

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?